Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - hushed: quiet (making little or no noise).
 - cogent argument: clearly expressed and persuades people to believe it.

+- frolic: to play and behave in a happy way.
+- concomitant: something that happens with soemthing else, and is connected with it.
+- foreshadowed: to act as a warning or sign of a future event.
+- inscrutable: not showing emotions or thoughts, and therefore very difficult to understand or get to know.
+- educed: to obtain information.
+(Definition 2: To develop something or make it appear.
+E.g. 'Experience empowers students by educing the power that they already possess.')
+- relinquishment: the act of giving up something such as a responsibility, claim, or possession.
+(Definition 2: The act of stopping having something such as a feeling, esp. when this is difficult.)
+- interim: temporary and intended to be used/accepted until something permanent exists. (an interim solution. )
+- eccentrically: in a strange or unusual way that's sometimes humorous.

 Shirt: https://blog.kamiceria.com/2013/02/what-are-the-parts-of-a-men-shirt/